 - 1 –2 jalapeno’s, halved and seeds removed

-- 1 hatch chili (or sub another medium-sized chili) halved, seed removed
+- 1 hatch chili (or sub another medium-sized green chili) halved, seed removed

 - 1 poblano chili (or sub another medium-sized chili, or green bell pepper for mild version), halved

 - 2 teaspoons coriander